 Running a successful video ad campaign can seem daunting, but it doesn’t have to be.
 (Image: Adobe Stock)

-After you’ve created a few ads and are done setting up your campaign, it can take a few days for your ads to actually start running.
+After you’ve created a few ads and are done setting up your campaign, it can take a few days for your ads to start running.
 Keep an eye on your account to see when your ads have been approved.

 • Impressions: An impression is counted every time someone sees your video.
 You can track thumbnail impressions (the number of times people see your video’s thumbnail) and video impressions (the number of times people watched your ads for 30 seconds or less).